saimanojsuper/geographic-mood-sensing-api/README.md

 {
   "latitude": <latitue of the location>,
-  "longitude": <longitude of the location>, "distance": <distance from current location>
+  "longitude": <longitude of the location>, "distance": <distance from current location in spatial degrees will convert in kms future>
 }
 ```